 Before the days of gondolas and lift serviced bike parks people rode their bikes on back country tracks and trails.
 These trails may have been used for moving stock, 4WD access or even walking.
 As such they may have sections that prove challenging even for the modern geared mountain bike.
-The odd bike push exists as the Great Southern Brevet follows these original pioneer routes.
-Realistically though you may push a couple of kilometers over a total course of 1100 kilometers so it is less than 0.01%!
+The odd bike push exists, the Great Southern Brevet follows many of these original pioneer routes.
+Realistically you may push a couple of kilometers over a total course of 1100 kilometers so it is less than 0.01%!
 But if you are expecting paved roads and groomed trails all the way then the GSB may not be your thing.
 If however your attitude is to take on what ever comes and enjoy the 'back to basics' riding then we have the ride for you.

 How do I know where to go?

 For over 100 years Brevets have used Cue Sheets.
 These are directions on where and when to turn along the route.
 Each turn is itemised with the distance from the start of the leg.
 Of course modern technology means GPS devices are also common for bikepacking trips.
 A GPX file itemises the route for the ride and can be loaded onto a suitable portable GPS device.
 Both Cue Sheets and a GPX file will be available for the Great Southern Brevet route.
 You can choose to use traditional maps and the Cue Sheet, or electronic maps (on a GPS device) and the GPX file.
-Obviously a modern GPS requires less stopping and checking of the route than maps and text but the choice is yours.
+Obviously a modern GPS requires less stopping and checking of the route than maps but the choice is yours.